dtcenter/METplus-Training/docs/modules/METplus/use_case_mode_brightness_temperature.rst

 (*video cut while use case runs*)

 The METplus run has now finished successfully.
 Let’s check the output to make sure we have what is expected.
 First, we’ll go back to the use case documentation
 Scrolling down to the expected output section, we can see that the expected output is 16 files.

+(*Open https://metplus.readthedocs.io/en/latest/generated/model_applications/convection_allowing_models/MODE_fcstFV3_obsGOES_BrightnessTemp.html, scroll down to*)

 The first 8 are for the core_lsm1 member and the second 8 are for the core_mp1 member.
 Each member contains 2 valid times, 01 UTC and 02 UTC valid on May 21, 2019.
 There are four files for each ensemble member and valid time.
 The first, with the cts.txt at the end of the file name contains contingency table statistics for the objects.
 The second with obj.nc at the end contains gridded data of the defined objects.
 The third with obj.txt at the end, contains the object attributes and matched pair statistics, and the final is a postscript file which contains